2023 NCAA Division I Women's Tennis Championships: Women's doubles championship

-There were 32 doubles teams selected to the women's doubles championship, 10 of whom were automatic qualifiers from each Division I conference with an eligible team ranked in the ITA Top 60.
-The remaining 22 teams were selected at-large.
+There were 32 doubles teams selected to the women's doubles championship, 12 of whom were automatic qualifiers from each Division I conference with an eligible team ranked in the ITA Top 60.
+The remaining 20 teams were selected at-large.
 The tournament was played following the team championship from May 23 to 27 in Orlando, Florida.

 Fiona Crawley and Carson Tanguilig of North Carolina beat Reese Brantmeier and Elizabeth Scotty, also representing North Carolina, to win the women's double title.

+Automatic qualifiers

+The following 12 teams were automatic qualifiers, representing their conferences: